 We will learn how to measure trees, estimate biomass, and how to analyze the data to come up with meaningful estimates of natural resources.
 This will include using spreadsheets and basic statistics.
-Preliminary coursework in mathematics (statistics) will be helpful but we'll go over the basic math involved.
-We will also learn field navigation techniques, map reading, sampling strategies and point location and timber cruising.
-And we'll discuss how to apply these inventory techniques to other kinds of natural resources (i.e. birds, herbaceous plants, etc..).
+Preliminary coursework in mathematics (statistics) will be helpful but we'll go over all of the basic steps involved so you can succeed even without a prior stats course.
+We will do some Excel work this semester as well.

+We will also learn field navigation techniques, map reading, sampling strategies, point location, and timber cruising.
+We'll also discuss how to apply these inventory techniques to other kinds of natural resources (i.e. birds, herbaceous plants, etc..).

 Topics include:

-- Land navigation, boundary descriptions, distance, direction and elevation
+- - Land navigation, boundary descriptions, distance, direction and elevation

-- Map sketching, reading, and interpretation
+- - Map sketching, reading, and interpretation\

-- Area measurements and GPS
+- - Area measurements and GPS

-- Tree measurements and Log Scaling
+- - Tree measurements and Log Scaling

-- Basic statistics of field data
+- - Basic statistics of field data

-- Fixed-area plots
+- - Fixed-area plots

-- Point sampling
+- - Point sampling

-- Cover estimation
+- - Cover estimation

-- Stand descriptions
+- - Stand descriptions

 Final Field Project: During the last 3-4 weeks of the semester each student will participate in conducting an inventory of an assigned stand from planning to analysis and reporting.
 This entails working a small group (2-3) in the field on campus and starts with a sketch map of the assigned stand, area calculations, pre-cruise plots, sample design, plot measurements, data analysis and finally report writing.
 This assignment is 15% of the overall grade.
+The output from the project will include an executive summary of the work, a statistical analysis of the data for confidence limits, and a stand and stock table summarizing your findings.
+We'll go over each of these in more depth as the time approaches.